rdinapoli/Tutuila_IFD_Bayesian/OxCal_code/README.md

 All Bayesian model code and results are located in the [Morrison_etal_Tutuila_IFD_Final](./Morrison_etal_Tutuila_IFD_Final) directory.
 The script to run each model has a `.oxcal` file extention, and results have the extensions `.js`,`.log`,`.txt`,and `.prior`.
 The `.prior` files result from exporting and saving the `Boundary()` Start estimates from each model.

 `SC_Nanggu_Colonization.oxcal` contains the single-phase Bayesian colonization model for the Reef/Santa Cruz Islands presented in Sheppard et al. (2015).
 Note that this model uses an updated marine reservoir correction for Marine20.
-The Boundary start estimate from this model, `SC_colonization.prior` are used as a prior constraint on the Boundary start estimate for each of the Tutuila Land Units.
+The Boundary start estimate from this model, `SC_colonization.prior` is used as a prior constraint on the Boundary start estimate for each of the Tutuila Land Units.

 `LU_3350_v2.oxcal` is the model for Fagali'i land unit.